Workiva/over_react/doc/wrapping_js_components.md

 The steps are:

-1. Add overridden getters and setters for the prop.
+1. Override the getters and setters for the prop and deprecate them.
 Overriding is necessary because `UiProps` already contributes the property.
-1. Deprecate those getters and setters.
-This isn't necessary to avoid runtime errors, but it's an important step because those properties should not be accessed by devs.
+   > This isn't necessary to avoid runtime errors
 1. Add a new property that has the correct type for the function.
 We recommend using the original prop name and adding a namespace suffix (i.e. `onClick` becomes `onClick_ArbitraryComponent`).
 That way, even though the property can't be the same name as the original prop itself (i.e. `onClick`), it allows developers to begin typing the name of the original prop and use autocomplete from there.
 1. Add an `Accessor()` annotation with a key matching the name of the original prop.
 This links the namespaced prop to the JS property it is replacing.